DarienRomero/flutter_order_assets/README.md

 - Audio files in subdirectories will be organized normally
 - Asset references in your Dart files are automatically updated when files are moved

+## Limitations

+- Dynamic asset paths (e.g., `/assets/images/${some_value}`) are not processed.
+The tool only handles static asset paths and cannot update references that use string interpolation or dynamic path construction.

 ## Meta

 Darien Romero - [GitHub](https://github.com/DarienRomero)